thoughtbot/design-system/src/utilities/README.md

 ### Padding

-Padding utilities are based on the global spacing scale and available for each of these padding properties:
+Padding utilities are layout.htmld on the global spacing scale and available for each of these padding properties:

 - `padding-block-start`